 Exercise in postmenopausal women and men over 50 has been shown to:

-- Minimise bone loss and possible reduce the risk of broken bones
+- Minimize bone loss and possible reduce the risk of broken bones

 - Increase muscle strength